Business Intelligence vs. Data Analytics: What Is the Difference?

 Career Profiles: Business Intelligence vs. Data Analytics

-While business intelligence professionals and data analysts have somewhat overlapping skill sets, there are some key distinctions between the two occupations and the skills they require.
+While business intelligence and data analytics have overlapping skill sets, there are some key distinctions between the occupations in the two areas and the skills they require.
 Business intelligence specialists, for example, need to be skilled in querying structured data, while data analysts also need to know how to interact with unstructured data.
-The primary goal of the business analyst is to create, improve and present business reports with actionable analytical insights.
+The primary goal of a BI analyst is to create, improve and present business reports with actionable analytical insights.
 A data analyst tends to work more technically with the data, examining it for patterns.

 Business intelligence professionals need to have strong business and finance expertise.
 A data analyst, on the other hand, needs to be skilled in data wrangling, statistics and modeling.
 It’s important to note that terms like data analysis, business intelligence and data science are continually evolving.
 That said, business intelligence professionals tend to be more people-facing as they share and lead from their reports.